Triangle (2009) review – A mind-bending puzzle on the high seas

 A Bleak Yet Compelling Horror Puzzle

-Triangle sheds its horror trappings and becomes a twisted and contorted mystery thriller that expertly plays with the viewer’s perception the way other horror movies play with inventive kills.
+Triangle eagerly sheds its horror trappings and becomes a twisted and contorted mystery thriller that expertly plays with the viewer’s perception the way other horror movies play with inventive kills.
 A masked assailant appears and attempts to shoot members of the group.
 At times, it even seems as though there is more than one.
 While the others hide, it is up to Jess to get to the bottom of what is going on.

 Jess manages to avoid danger and even fight back.
 Little does she realise that she has a much more personal connection to the events taking place than she could have possibly imagined.
 She finds herself right at the very centre of a maze like puzzle that always seems to lead back to the same point and offers little chance of escape.
-Melissa George is tasked with tying this whole thing together and does a great job acting as an equally confused and bewildered avatar for the viewer.

 It’s fascinating stuff, managing to be both compelling and captivating while also feeling entirely bleak and hopeless.
 Each little dash of exposition only serves to further muddle the picture.
 Quickly suggesting that the writer isn’t trying to help you understand the story, he is trying to drag you deeper and deeper into the bowels of its mystery element.